ii Super 60 Methodology

 Review and refresh

 Once a Super 60 investment has been placed under formal review, either for performance reasons or because of a red flag event, our analysts will conduct a thorough investigation, usually including an interview with the investment manager.
 Based on their report, the Selection Committee will make a recommendation to the Investment Committee either to retain or replace the fund within the Super 60 listing.
 Our goal is to reach a decision one way or another within three months of the date when the investment was placed under formal review.
 This gives us enough time to discuss our concern with the relevant fund manager and/or allow an opportunity for improvement.
-Customers will be advised immediately via the ii website when any investment has been placed under formal review, and again when its fate has been decided.
+We will advise customers immediately via the ii website when any investment has been placed under formal review, and again when its fate has been decided.

 On a quarterly basis, the Selection Committee undertakes a full review to discuss all investments on the list and to consider if any changes should be made.
 We also look at potential alternatives and market events that might make changes appropriate.
 Any recommendation for change is then discussed, agreed and ratified by the Investment Committee.